seancorfield/deps-new/README.md

 when invoking `deps-new`.
 See [**Writing Templates**](doc/templates.md) for documentation on how to write your own templates.

+### Templates

+The following templates are available externally.
+If you have written a template and would like to add it to the list, please make a PR.

+- [deps-new-lib-adoc-template](https://github.com/KingMob/deps-new-lib-adoc-template) - The default `lib` template, but using AsciiDoc
+- [re-marfer](https://github.com/kees-/re-marfer) - A minimal re-frame SPA template
+- [avil-template](https://github.com/codesmith-gmbh/anvil-template) - A template for projects using anvil and blocks

 ## Emacs Integration

 An [emacs package](https://github.com/jpe90/emacs-clj-deps-new) is available which provides a Magit-style interface to `clj-new` and `deps-new`.
 It includes some community templates and welcomes for recommendations for more.